Tropical Storm Kay could bring a year's worth of rain in drought-stricken southern California in the next hours – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Stephanie Elam, Taylor Ward, Ella Nilsen and Paradise Afshar contributed to this report.
+CNN’s Stephanie Elam, Taylor Ward, Ella Nilsen, Paradise Afshar and Chris Boyette contributed to this report.